Family-Fun Activities in Santa Barbara:

 Although many people think of Santa Barbara as the ultimate college town, its unique and quaint attractions make it the ideal location for a family setting as well.
 On my most recent trip, my family stayed at Fess Parker’s Doubletree Resort,

 which is situated in the heart of Santa Barbara and within walking distance of many very special activities.
 We especially enjoyed each of the following:

 1212 Mission Canyon Road, Santa Barbara,CA 93105

-My family first visited the fabulous botanical gardens.
-When I initially stepped into the botanical garden, I was amazed by its beauty.
+My family first visited the fabulous botanical gardens in 2015.
+When I initially stepped into the botanical gardens, I was amazed by its beauty.
 Flowers created a visual effect of being painted onto the field in all different colors and hues.
 Birds and insects darted across the sky.
 Towering trees stood on either side of our trail and a small pond trickled with life.
 Yes, it was truly a wonderful place.
 My family walked down a trail with redwood trees.
 It felt as though we were in a forest and it was a wonderful way to be in nature with my family.
 We even walked on the dam that had been there for several centuries.
 We soon headed down another beautiful path to a tea house, where early inhabitants had performed tea rituals.
 On their way back, my husband and daughter found an old historic house that was built through a Sears catalogue.
 We ended our journey at their sweet gift shop.